Micro-credentials and Digital Badges

 We offer a variety of micro-credential programs which range from online, seminar style, or in an instructor led classroom.
-The Watson Industrial Outreach Program is dedicated to safeguarding SUNY standards of micro-credentialing and commitment to academic quality.
+Watson Continuing Professional Education is dedicated to safeguarding SUNY standards of micro-credentialing and commitment to academic quality.

 - A digital badge can be shared on your LinkedIn profile, social media, email signature or in your resume.